ceetaro/Suitkaise/site/home/nav-bar/__nav-bar__.md

 it has a button for opening the sidebar, a button for opening the about page, a button for opening the donate page, and a button for heading back to the top of home page (reloads page)

+the hamburger menu button should be on the left side of the page

+the about, donate and home buttons should be on the right side of the page.

 */

 rows = 1